fallemand/dh-restaurants-test/README.md

 - Handle incorrect Ids in the App.
 - Add WAI-ARIA markup
 - Deploy in demo server and provide public url.
-- Add Redux for state handling.
-- Functional testing with Nightwatch
 - Generate different bundles in development (with sourcemaps, not minified, etc).

 ---